The Clywdian Range

 Why Stay With Us

 After a busy day of walking the Clywdian Range return to the comforts of our hotel and enjoy a warm and friendly welcome, a delicious meal in our Promenade Bistro Bar and return to the warmth of your guestrooms where a great night’s sleep is guaranteed.
-If you have time why not make use of our fantastic leisure facilities and enjoy a leisurely dip in our indoor heated swimming pool.

 **Crown Copyright.
 Images are licenced from https://assets.wales.com/**